executium/trending-historical-cryptocurrency-news/README.md

 ### C# SDK
 The [C# SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/c%23-sdk) is available for use.
 Please review the README.md available there for more information on how to configure the C# files.

+### C SDK
+The [C SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/c-sdk) is available for use.
+Please review the README.md.

 ### Kotlin SDK
 The [Kotlin SDK for crypto trending news](https://github.com/executium/trending-historical-cryptocurrency-news/tree/master/kotlin-sdk) is available for use.
 Please review the README.md available there for more information on how to configure the files.